edudobay/cppsockets/README.md

-A C++ library for manipulating sockets, that aims to be as easy to use as possible for those familiar with BSD sockets.
+A C++ library for manipulating sockets, that aims to be easy to use through a familiar Berkeley sockets interface, while incorporating modern programming techniques and newer functions from the POSIX sockets API.

-Uses features available only in C++11.
+*C++11 support is required.*

 ## Files
 * `test.cpp` and `testsvr.cpp`: some simple examples of how the library may be used